cedricbonhomme/cedricbonhomme.org/content/friends.md

 +++
 title = "Friends from memory"
-description = "Friends from memory" date = "2021-07-01"
+description = "Friends from memory" date = "2023-04-27"
 author = "Cédric Bonhomme"
 +++

 The goal of this project is to write down all friends, in the broad sense, you ever had.
-This lovely idea is from Derek Sivers.
+This lovely idea is from [Derek Sivers](https://sive.rs).

 It's about:

-- your current friends;
+- your current friends and loves;
 - childhood friends you haven’t seen since you were a kid;
 - old crushes (romantic or not);
 - teachers;